 Some strains of E. coli normally inhabit the digestive tract of healthy people.
 However, some strains of E. coli have acquired genes that enable them to cause infection.

-E. coli is the most common cause of bladder infection in women.
+In women, E. coli is the most common cause of

-Other infections that can result from E. coli include the followings:
+Other infections that can result from E. coli include the following:

 Infections that develop after appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
 Often a blockage inside the appendix causes the appendix to become inflamed and infected.
 Abdominal pain, nausea, and fever are common... read more and diverticulitis Diverticulitis Diverticulitis is inflammation of one or more balloon-like sacs (diverticula).
 Infection may or may not develop.
 Diverticulitis usually affects the large intestine (colon).
 Left lower abdominal... read more